Altermagnetism and superconductivity in a multiorbital t-J model: Introduction

 A second important ingredient of superconductivity in many of the correlated quantum materials is that they exhibit multiple bands, at or near the Fermi level, which emerge from multiple atomic orbitals or multiple atoms in the unit cell.
 Such multiorbital models are important for a careful microscopic modelling of the CuO$_2$ layers in the cuprate superconductors \cite{cuprate_emery1987,cuprate_emery1988,cuprate_varma1997,cuprate_Fischer2014,Cuprate4band,CuprateMai2021,Cuprateselfcons}, and play a more direct role in superconductors like Sr$_2$RuO$_4$ \cite{Sr2RuO4Multi, Sr2RuO4d+ig, Sr2RuO4SpinSuscep, Sr2RuO4Suzuki2023} and the more recently discovered iron-based \cite{IronSCSi2016} and nickel-based high temperature superconductors \cite{nickelate_hwang_2019,nickelate_bilayer_wang_2023,nickelate_kuroki_prl2020,nickelate_wu_2019,nickelate_sahadasgupta2020,nickelate_thomale_2020,nickelate_fuchunzhang_prb2020,nickelate_werner_prb2020,nickelate_yahuizhang_2020}.
 Multi-orbital models also leads to a more natural description of the rich variety of orders found generically in these systems including stripe and nematic orders \cite{nematicBaek2015, nematicGlasbrenner2015, StripeWang2016, nematicWang2016}.
 It is thus interesting to ask if multiorbital systems can also more naturally host unusual superconductivity associated with nonzero-momentum pairing called `pair density wave order' which have been found in numerical studies of simple phenomenological models \cite{PDW_annurev-conmatphys-031119-050711,pdw_paramekanti2010,pdw_jiang2023,PDW_PhysRevLett.130.026001,PDW_Setty2023,pdw_ticea2024}.

 Motivated by both the above sets of observations, our work in this paper explores $tJ$ models in a multiorbital system.
-We consider a square-octagon lattice model \cite{square_octagon_swaveSC, square_octagon_flatSC, square_octagon_dichalc} which can support either AFM or {\alm} order depending on the sign of certain exchange interactions.
-The simplest {\alm} order which we will consider in this paper may also be termed a $d$-wave ferromagnet.
+We consider a square-octagon lattice model which can support either AFM or {\alm} order depending on the sign of certain exchange interactions; such a lattice has been explored in previous theoretical work \cite{square_octagon_swaveSC, square_octagon_flatSC, Wunderlich_2023} has been proposed to be relevant to certain transitional metal dichalcogenide and nitrogen group monolayers \cite{square_octagon_dichalc, ZHANG2015109}.
+We study this lattice model as an illustrative model of how magnetic exchange interactions in an {\alm} could potentially drive superconductivity.
+The simplest {\alm} order which we will consider in this paper may be termed a $d$-wave ferromagnet.
 Starting with this model, we study the effect of doping and interactions in such $tJ$ models using mean field theory, exploring both uniform symmetry broken states as well as possible spatially modulated orders.
-Our main result is that the resulting phase diagram contains a rich plethora of phases which include strong AFM/{\alm} insulators, states with weak {\alm} order or $d$-wave spin density wave states induced by quasi-one-dimensional van Hove singularities, and $s$-wave and $d$-wave paired superconductors.
+Our main result is that the resulting phase diagram contains a rich plethora of phases which include metallic or insulating phases with strong AFM/{\alm} order at half-filling, metallic phases with itinerant weak-coupling {\alm} order or $d$-wave spin density wave states induced by quasi-one-dimensional van Hove singularities, and $s$-wave and $d$-wave paired superconductors.
 We also find regimes of incipient $d$-wave pair density wave states over a range of densities at weak coupling, which could potentially be stabilized with additional nonlocal interactions.
 In addition, we find states where {AFM}/{\alm} order coexists with $d$-wave superconductivity leading to mixed singlet-triplet pairing, which however appear unstable to phase separation into droplets with Mott insulating {AFM}/{\alm} order and droplets with $d$-wave superconductivity - these may form more organized structures (e.g., stripes) in the presence of longer range interactions.